CaRMS resume editing checklist

 • Ensure capitalization of cities, countries, hospitals, supervisors, and section headers.

-• Review punctuation marks for accuracy and consistency (e.g. full stop; apostrophe; comma versus semicolon; em dash, en dash, etc.).
+• Review punctuation marks for accuracy and consistency (e.g. full stop; apostrophe; comma versus semicolon; em dash versus en dash; “and” versus &, etc.).

-• Ensure consistency in presentation of dates (e.g. punctuation; numbers versus words).
+• Ensure consistent presentation of dates (e.g. punctuation; numbers versus words).

 formatting